javierlopezrodriguez/learning-pytorch/1_mnist_vae/README.md

 TO DO:
 - explanations of things
-- un-hardcode the num_workers and pin_memory from the dataloaders
 - batch finder and learning rate finder
-- save hyperparameters in the lightning (data) modules
 - add additional arguments
 - keep reading